Welcome to the Gower Festival

 Friends of the Gower Festival

-Festival Friends have priority booking.
+Festival Friends have priority booking for the events in July.

 Benefits of becoming a Friend

-➢ Advance booking for concerts.
+➢ Advance booking for July concerts.
 This benefit is much appreciated by Friends as many concerts, particularly at smaller venues, sell out quickly.

 ➢ Regular Festival email updates.

-➢ Acknowledgement in the Festival programme.
+➢ Acknowledgement in the Festival Programme.

 ➢ Opportunities to help with the running of Festival events and to attend the Society’s Annual Meeting.

-Annual membership costs £15 per household
+Annual membership costs only £15 per household.

 You can join in one of four ways: